What are your chances of acceptance?

 Upward grade trends can be extremely compelling.
 A student who started off with mediocre grades, or even a failing grade, during their freshman year but then applied themselves and started earning consistent A’s in upper level courses during their later years shows great dedication and a commitment to improvement.
 Both of these qualities are attractive to admissions officers, and make the student a more competitive applicant for their school.

-However, on the other hand, a downward grade trajectory can be concerning.
+On the other hand, a downward grade trajectory can be concerning.
 If you started off with fantastic grades early on, but consistently dropped off towards the end of your high school career, admissions officers are unlikely to be as forgiving.
 For one thing, a downward trend may communicate loss of motivation and a decrease in your dedication to academics.

 Of course, like many other factors, a failing or poor grade will be taken within the context of your overall application.
-If you are, on the whole, a great, high performing student who had one single slip up in a very difficult class, colleges are much more likely to be forgiving so long as the rest of your high school transcript reflects this.
+If you are, on the whole, a great, high performing student who had one single slip up in a very difficult class, colleges are much more likely to be understanding, so long as the rest of your high school transcript reflects academic excellence.
+Colleges recognize that applicants are human and perfection isn’t possible.
+Keep in mind, however, that the more competitive a school is the less room you have for these kinds of mistakes.

 On the other side of things, sometimes the overall context of your application may increase the significance of a failing grade.
 If you fail a class multiple times, fail a class later on in your high school career, or, as we previously discussed, have a downward grade trend, this signals a lack of motivation and application on your part, which will give admissions officers significant cause for concern.